Alex313031/thorium/infra/PATCHES.md

 Enable Reader Mode Patch - Made by me.

-WebGl and Native GPU Rasterization MSAA Sample Count chrome://flags Patch - Made by Me.
+WebGL and Native GPU Rasterization MSAA Sample Count chrome://flags Patch - Made by me.

+Number of Raster Threads chrome://flags Patch - Made by me.

-Devtools UI Patch - Made by me.
+Devtools UI chrome://flags Patch - Made by me.

 Installer patches to include unstripped and RPATH binaries, with chrome_sandbox (needed for older distros), chromedriver and content-shell being added along with an icon and .desktop file for content-shell. - Created by me.